dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # History

-Generating code was available in .NET from the beginning.
-But it always had some drawbacks.
+Generating code was available in .NET from the beginning, but it always had some drawbacks.
 We had

 - [CodeDom](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/using-the-codedom) which was available since 1.0.
 It has smaller set of functionality that Roslyn gives and it is out of process because csc.exe is used behind the scene.
 Additionally it tries to abstract all languages (c# / Vb.NET) and because of that you cant use language specific feature of given language.
 This API is now deprecated by Roslyn and SourceGenerators
 -  [T4](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019) allows to generate code by having template written in T4 notation, this template is used by engine with some input data (file or database etc.) to generate code.
 This technology was commonly used and is definitely not dead but Microsoft is slowly giving up on this technique in new products.
-The other thing is to mark that T4 is only template engine so it could be theoretically used in source generator but I don't saw samples to do so.
+The other thing is to mark that T4 is only template engine so it could be theoretically used in source generator but I haven't saw samples to do so.
 Source generators are little bit different than just template engine.
 -  Injecting IL - there are two main tools for this technique.
 One commercial named [Postsharp](https://www.postsharp.net/) and open source project [Fody](https://github.com/Fody/Fody).
 Both use technique named code weaving to inject IL code in build process.
 This technique allowed us to do Aspect Oriented Programming (AOP) for many years but it has main drawback.
-Generated code is some kind of black box - something is injected into the code but IDE and compiled is not aware of this code so when you will try to debug very wired things can happened.
+Generated code is some kind of black box - something is injected into the code but IDE and compiler is not aware of this code so when you will try to debug very weird things can happened.
 Because of this magic many people don't want to introduce this techniques to they projects - they are simply not pure code that anybody can navigate to.
 -  Roslyn based tools before source generators - there are two in my knowledge: [CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn) and [Uno.SourceGeneration](https://github.com/unoplatform/Uno.SourceGeneration).
 I have used first one and I was rather pleased but it has some drawbacks.
 Main problem that I see now when comparing to SG is the part when code is generated - in those tools you have to build code with Roslyn objects.
 It requires you to have good Roslyn knowledge - of course you can support by this helper [https://roslynquoter.azurewebsites.net/](https://roslynquoter.azurewebsites.net/).
 I have written many lines of code like those and was happy that it is working but honestly after one day I have to learn it again because it is so complicated.
 I really like clean code but code written in Roslyn is one I'm ashamed of - [Check it out](https://github.com/bigdnf/HomeCenter/blob/ea0ca25146797ab1a2d0f67a802a1620d767e9b4/Core/HomeCenter.CodeGeneration/Proxy/ProxyGenerator.cs).
-Maybe you can clean this code but is is definitely not nice to work with.
+Maybe you can clean this code but it would be definitely not nice to work with.

 # Why